Esri/arcgis-appstudio-samples/Local Notification/README.md

 ## Local Notification

-This sample demonstrates how to create local notification for your app
+This sample demonstrates how to schedule local notification from your app using AppFramework LocalNotification component.
+This sample also provides the ability to check if your device supports the Notification.
+You can clear any current or pending notifications using the Clear Notification button.

 [Resource Level](https://geonet.esri.com/groups/appstudio/blog/2016/12/06/how-to-describe-our-resources-in-terms-of-difficulty-complexity-and-time-to-digest): 🍌